djordje-kalojevic/LinguaSort/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit an issue or pull request right here on GitHub!

 ---
 *Disclaimer: LinguaSort utilizes the Lingua language detector to support a wide range of languages.
-For more information about Lingua and its supported languages, please visit the [Lingua GitHub repository]((https://github.com/pemistahl/lingua-py)).*
+For more information about Lingua and its supported languages, please visit the Lingua Language Detector [GitHub repository](https://github.com/pemistahl/lingua-py).*